 - a.
+The State Final Manager will create a list of all judges, as posted by coaches in Joy of Tournaments.
+Judge changes at registration will not be reflected.
+Each team will be given the opportunity to strike judges for the duration of the preliminary rounds, based upon the judge pool. - b.
 Preliminary rounds 1 and 2 will be randomly paired.
-Subsequent preliminary rounds should be power matched, high-low within brackets. - b.
+Subsequent preliminary rounds should be power matched, high-low within brackets. - c.
 If there are at least forty (40) contestants, debaters advancing to the octafinal round will be paired according to a bracket prepared by the Tournament Committee.
 If there are at least eighty-five (85) contestants, elimination rounds will begin with double octa-finals (top 32).
-If there are less than 40 contestants, elimination rounds will begin with quarterfinals.
+If there are less than 40 contestants, elimination rounds will begin with quarterfinals. - d.
+At the start of each elimination round, a list of possible judges for each round will be create by the IHSA.
+A head coach or assistant coach from each team in the round will have 5 minutes to strike one judge from the list for that round.